Romania gets $68 mln from EU to modernize Danube shipping

-BUCHAREST, Romania (AP) — An EU Union official says Romania will receive 59 million euros ($68 million) to modernize shipping routes along the River Danube.
+BUCHAREST, Romania (AP) — A European Union official says Romania will receive 59 million euros ($68 million) to modernize shipping routes along the River Danube.

 Corina Cretu, European Commissioner for Regional Policy, said in a Tuesday statement that the money from the EU's cohesion funds would unlock "the enormous potential of commercial river traffic," and boost the regional economy, predicting river traffic to increase by 50 percent.